Avinaash7/Attendance-Notifying-Bot/README.md

 Add the Telegram Bot [LazyLearner](t.me/LazyLearner_bot)

 ### How to Use?
-- Run device_index_finder.py and choose your preferable index number.
+- Run device_index_finder.py and choose your preferable index number
 - Run virtual_friend.py
 - Enter your name
 - Enter index number